Kingdom of Valencia: Height of power

 The Kingdom of Valencia achieved its height during the early 15th century.
 The economy was prosperous and centered around trading through the Mediterranean, which had become increasingly controlled by the Crown of Aragon, mostly from the ports of Valencia and Barcelona.

 In the city of Valencia the Taula de canvi was created, functioning partly as a bank and partly as a stock exchange market; altogether it boosted trading.
 The local industry, especially textile manufactures, achieved great development and the city of Valencia turned into a Mediterranean trading emporium where traders from all Europe worked.
 Perhaps the feature which best symbolises this flamboyant period is the Silk Exchange, one of the finest European examples of civil Gothic architecture and a major trade market in the Mediterranean by the end of the 15th century and throughout the 16th century.

 Valencia was one of the first cities in Europe to install a movable type printing press as per the designs of Johannes Gutenberg.
 Valencian authors such as Joanot Martorell or Ausiàs March conformed the canon of classic Valencian literature to the Valencian.

 Modern Era, the Germanies, and decay

-In 1479, Ferdinand ascended to the throne as King of Aragon.
+In 1479, Ferdinand ascended the throne as King of Aragon.
 With his earlier marriage to Queen Isabella I of Castile, the modern Kingdom of Spain was born.
 Valencia began a slow process of integration with the rest of Spain.
 When Ferdinand and Isabella's grandson Charles came to the throne, the crowns were permanently joined in personal union.
 The kings of Habsburg Spain (January 23, 1516 – November 1, 1700) maintained the privileges and liberties of the territories and cities which formed the kingdom and its legal structure and factuality remained intact.
 A new position, Viceroy of Valencia, was created to manage the officially independent Kingdom.